 Anyone already importing U.S. food and agricultural products could be eligible to receive financial assistance for product promotion through our Branded Program.
 This program provides multiple opportunities for reimbursement on qualifying market-related

 To receive reimbursement through the Branded Program, your U.S. supplier must apply and be approved.
-To learn more, download our Branded Program Importer Manual.
+To learn more, download our Branded Program Importer Guide.
 (Choose appropriate language from drop-down menu to the right.)

 The Northeast U.S. offers an abundant seafood market with a variety of seafood products.
 And Food Export-Northeast is your go-to resource to get connected to U.S. suppliers in the region.